marcogdepinto/ScenarioClassifier/README.md

 # Scenario Classifier

-Classifying different scenarios (city, desert, mountain, nature, sea, universe) using computer vision.
+Classifying different scenarios (city, desert, mountain, nature, sea, universe).

 Project built using Python: Keras (with Tensorflow backend), numpy, scikit-learn have been used.